 Depreciation is provided on a pro-rata basis on the straight-line method over the estimated useful lives of the assets.
-The estimates of useful lives of the assets are
+The estimates of useful lives of the assets are as follows:

-Useful life Asset Plant and Machinery: Computers and peripherals 2-5 years Office Equipment 5 years
+Asset Useful life Plant and Machinery:

+Computers and peripherals 2-5 years

+Office Equipment 5 years

-Furniture and Fixtures 4-to years
+Furniture and Fixtures 4-10 years

-Leaschold improvements

-3 years or lease period whichever is lower.
+Leasehold improvements 3 years or lease period whichever is lower

 The asset's residual values and useful life are reviewed, and adjusted if appropriate, at the end of each reporting period.
-The useful lives as given above hest represent the period over which the management expects to use these assets, based on technical assessment.
-The estimated useful lives for these assets may differ from the useful lives prescribed under Part C of Schedule 11 of the Companies Act 2013.
+The useful lives as given above best represent the period over which the management expects to use these assets, based on technical assessment.
+The estimated useful lives for these assets may differ from the useful lives prescribed under Part C of Schedule II of the Companies Act 2013.

-(m) Intangible assets
+(n) Intangible assets